 Finally, for those who doubt the usefulness of vaccination, this study shows that hospitalization rates were 3.5 to 17.7 times higher among unvaccinated adults.
 Vaccinated adults who were hospitalized tended to be older and were more likely to have three or more underlying medical conditions.

-And anyone using the risk of myocarditis to avoid vaccination should be aware of this study which showed the risk of myocarditis from COVID is 7 times higher.
+And anyone using the risk of myocarditis to avoid vaccination should be aware of this study which showed the risk of myocarditis from COVID is 7 times higher than from vaccines.